 Instrument designer MARK STEWART

 Sound Design MARC URSELLI

 Featuring the ATTACCA QUARTET & THE BROOKLYN YOUTH CHORUS with Dianne Berkun-Menaker, conductor

-AGING MAGICIAN is an epic new opera-theater work that tells the story of Harold, an aging clockmaker near the end of his unusual life.
-The Brooklyn Youth Chorus helps Harold uncover his legacy as the New Victory stage is transformed into a living, breathing instrument.
+AGING MAGICIAN is an epic new opera-theater work that tells the story of Harold, an aging clock maker who is writing a book about an aging magician who, in turn, is searching for a young boy to pass his knowledge on to.
+Harold takes a physical journey which follows the F train to Coney Island but simultaneously through his memories.
+The Brooklyn Youth Chorus helps Harold uncover his legacy.
 Creators Julian Crouch (Shockheaded Peter, New Vic 1999), Rinde Eckert, Paola Prestini, Mark Stewart and the Attacca Quartet bring together the worlds of music, theater, puppetry, instrument making and scenic design to paint this poignant allegory on time, youth and the peculiar magic of ordinary life, or perhaps, the ordinary magic of a peculiar life.

 Combining the talents of composer Prestini’s sonic world, Crouch’s puppetry skills, with Eckert’s writing and multi-faceted performing, a children’s youth chorus is woven into set and story.
 By using traditional greek techniques of consoling, chiding and commenting on the protagonist’s journey, the chorus heightens the overall experience; they additionally add to the interdisciplinary fabric by interacting with the various set pieces, film, and puppetry.
 The quartet also comments musically, and is made of expert virtuosos and improvisers.